Philosophy

 Alan Wood

-Someone who can write [or collect] aphorisms should not fritter away his time writing essays.
+Someone who can write [or remember] aphorisms should not fritter away his time writing essays.

 Karl Kraus